platformio/platformio-docs/platforms/linux_arm.rst

     * - Name
       - Description

+    * - :ref:`framework_artik-sdk`
+      - ARTIK SDK is a C/C++ SDK targeting Samsung ARTIK platforms.
+It exposes a set of APIs to ease up development of applications.
+These APIs cover hardware buses such as GPIO, SPI, I2C, UART, connectivity links like Wi-Fi, Bluetooth, Zigbee, and network protocols such as HTTP, Websockets, MQTT, and others.

     * - :ref:`framework_wiringpi`
       - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
 It's designed to be familiar to people who have used the Arduino "wiring" system.